-These are adult children who have determined to be eligible (see Eligibility Section of this handbook) and been deemed incapacitated due to a physical or mental health condition.
+These are adult children who have been deemed incapacitated due to a physical or mental health condition.
 Once approved, coverage for these dependents is subject to periodic reviews.

 Adverse Benefit Determination

 This is a denial, reduction of a benefit or failure to provide a benefit, in whole or in part, by Your Health Plan.